rage/programming-23/data/part-4/6-strings-and-lists.md

 </sample-output>

 The idea here is that the main function "saves" all data processed by the program.
-In this case all that is needed is the inut from the user in the variable `inputs`.
+In this case all that is needed is the input from the user in the variable `inputs`.

 If the input is needed in a function, it is passed as an argument.
 This happens with the functions `print_result` and `analyze`.
-If the function produces data that is needed elsewhere in the program, the function returns it with the `return` command.
+If the function produces data that is needed elsewhere in the program, the function returns it with the `return` command, and it is stored in a variable in the main function.
 This happens with the functions `input_from_user` and `analyze`.

-You could use the global function `inputs` from the main function directly in the helper functions.
+You could use the global variable `inputs` from the main function directly in the helper functions.
 We have already covered why that is a bad idea, but [here is another explanation](https://softwareengineering.stackexchange.com/questions/148108/why-is-global-state-so-evil).
 If functions are able to change a global variable, unexpected things may start happening in the program, especially when the number of functions grows large.

 Passing data into and out of functions is best handled by arguments and return values.